ydahal1/ydahal1/jokes.md

-Why was the strawberry sad?
-Its parents were in a jam.
+Did you hear about the cheese factory that exploded in France?
+There was nothing left but de Brie.

 [
-Tue Sep 23 00:26:41 UTC 2025
+Wed Sep 24 00:26:38 UTC 2025
  ]